Closed form estimates for missing counts in multidimensional incomplete tables: Log-linear parametrization for 3-dimensional incomplete tables

 \section{Log-linear parametrization for 3-dimensional incomplete tables}

-For studying missing data mechanisms in an $I\times J\times 2\times 2$ incomplete table, \cite{Ref3} considered nine identifiable log-linear models.
-In this section, we propose such hierarchical log-linear models for three-way contingency tables where data on at least one of the variables may be missing.
-Partially classified (supplementary) margins are assumed to be positive.
-Also, fully observed null counts are ignored in the likelihood function and hence in the likelihood ratio statistic.
-Now suppose $Y_{1},~Y_{2}$ and $Y_{3}$ are three categorical variables with $I,~J$ and $K$ levels respectively.
-Then we have the following cases.
+For studying missing data mechanisms in an $I\times J\times 2\times 2$ incomplete table, Baker, Rosenberger and Dersimonian (1992) considered nine identifiable log-linear models.
+In this section, we use such hierarchical log-linear models (see Ghosh and Vellaisamy (2016)) for three-way contingency tables where data on at least one of the variables may be missing.
+Partially classified (supplementary) margins of a table are assumed to be positive.